TIMPICKLE/pdfProcessor/README.md

 but in future, i will rebuild it. split those const variables, and then, you can use your personal configuration.
 In a word, this a bad version, i will maintain this project continuously.

-In version 1.0.1, i add several tool functions:
+now, its version 1.0.2. so i add another tool function to open pdf directly without downloading. so quick :)

 🔽
 1. static getImageType( base64String:string ) : string{}